Elyzavetka/Elyzavetka/README.md

 I am beginner Software Engineer based in London.
 ------------------------------------------------

 I recently completed Makers Academy course as a software developer.
 I am looking for entry position.
-I have a lot of experience working as a photo retoucher, I worked for women's magazines.
+I have a lot of experience working as a photo retoucher for women's magazines.

 * 🌍  I'm based in London
 * 🧠  I'm learning TypeScript, Redux